-The average scale scores for Rainier Prep on the 2018 ELA, math, and science assessments were substantially higher at all grade levels than the corresponding scale scores for the Highline SD.
+The average scale scores for Rainier Prep on the 2018 ELA, math, and science assessments were substantially higher at all grade levels than the corresponding scale scores for the Highline SD (Table 20).
 The academic performance of the Rainier Prep students is described below.

-- On the 5th and 6th grade ELA assessments, Rainier Prep students performed statistically similar but a little higher (4.4 to 19 scale score points) than the Highline SD students.
-On the 7th and 8th grade assessments, Rainier Prep students scored statistically different and higher than the Highline SD students by 39 to 54 scale score points. - On the math assessments, Rainier Prep students scored statistically different and substantially better than the Highline SD students by 45 to 88 scale score points. - On the 5th grade WCAS, the Rainier Prep average scale score of 677.4 was nearly identical to the Highline SD average scale score of 677.2.
-However, on the 8th grade WCAS, Rainier Prep scored approximately 15.5 scale score points higher than the Highline SD, but the mean scores were statistically similar.
+- On the 5th and 6th grade ELA assessments, Rainier Prep students performed similar to the Highline SD students.
+On the 7th and 8th grade assessments, Rainier Prep students scored different and higher than the Highline SD students by 39 to 54 scale score points. - On the math assessments, Rainier Prep students scored different and substantially better than the Highline SD students by 45 to 88 scale score points. - On the 5th grade WCAS, the Rainier Prep average scale score was nearly identical to the Highline SD average scale score.
+On the 8th grade WCAS, Rainier Prep scored similar to the Highline SD.